 Choosing the correct linear regression model can be difficult.
-After all, the world and how it works is complex.
 Trying to model it with only a sample doesn’t make it any easier.
-In this post, I'll review some common statistical methods for selecting models, complications you may face, and provide some practical advice for choosing the best regression model.
+In this post, we'll review some common statistical methods for selecting models, complications you may face, and provide some practical advice for choosing the best regression model.

 It starts when a researcher wants to mathematically describe the relationship between some predictors and the response variable.
 The research team tasked to investigate typically measures many variables but includes only some of them in the model.
 The analysts try to eliminate the variables that are not related and include only those with a true relationship.
 Along the way, the analysts consider many possible models.